-The proposed Flow Country World Heritage Site straddles Caithness and Sutherland, lying at the heart of one of the largest areas of blanket bog in the world.
-This globally rare habitat includes a wide range of peatland vegetation, bog pools and of course many important bird species.
+The proposed Flow Country World Heritage Site straddles Caithness and Sutherland, lying at the heart of one of the largest areas of blanket bog anywhere in the world.
+This globally rare habitat includes a wide range of peatland vegetation, bog pools and a selection of rare and endangered bird and insect species.

-How could a World Heritage Site help the communities of Caithness and Sutherland?
+What could a Flow Country World Heritage Site bring to Caithness and Sutherland?